cessda/cessda.cdc.userguide/send-feedback.md

 ![Send feedback tab](images/send-feedback-tab.png "Send feedback tab")

-Feel free to provide any kind of feedback, insight or suggestions for the Data Catalogue serv.
+Feel free to provide any kind of feedback, insight or suggestions for the Data Catalogue service.
 Did you meet any challenges when using the system, what works, what does not work, what can we do better?
 Whatever it is you want to say, we will want to hear it.